gamedev4995/Proyecto-Final/UI.md

 ### Key Counter

-For our key counter, we add a text (GameObject > UI > 'Text - TextMeshPro') and in othe inspector tab we added the text we wanted which in this case was "keys found: "
+For our key counter, we add a text (GameObject > UI > 'Text - TextMeshPro') and in the inspector tab we added the text we wanted which in this case was "keys found: "

 <img width="400" alt="Screenshot 2024-12-17 at 9 22 55 PM" src="https://github.com/user-attachments/assets/98b1b427-99d2-46b0-b6cd-de2b58eb6f88" />